 MFA Graduate Program Admissions

-To apply to the HU Department of Art Master of Fine Arts Graduate Program, download, complete and return the Master of Fine Arts Graduate Application to the Art Office (see address below).
-To access the MFA Graduate Application, click the icon below:
+To apply to the HU Department of Art Master of Fine Arts Graduate Program, complete and submit the Master of Fine Arts Graduate Online Application.
+To access the MFA Graduate Online Application form, click the icon below:

 ATTN: Dr. Anthony McEachern